low-cost, low-carbon, 3d printed concrete beams for the construction industry

 Andy and Sarah are supported by a highly experienced team of Non-Executive Directors and advisors, who bring both technical and commercial expertise to the business.
 This includes Chair Darran Messem, an experienced company director and NED with extensive ESG, governance, business development, sales and marketing expertise in transport, energy and the built environment.

-The footbridge will include:
+The footbridge includes:

 • Timber decking - instead of concrete or steel - to further boost the low carbon credentials and showcase the ideal combination of minimass™ and timber to create a highly functional low carbon hybrid solution;